-Childhood immunisation must continue during the coronavirus outbreak, health visitors have warned.
+Childhood vaccinations must continue during the coronavirus outbreak, health visitors have warned.

-Health visitors have raised concerns parents may be avoiding immunisation appointments because of fears about contracting the coronavirus.
+Health visitors have raised concerns parents may be avoiding vaccinations because of fears about contracting the coronavirus.

 Sally Hirst, a health visitor in Northamptonshire, told Nursing in Practice that she has found new parents are particularly worried about taking children out of the home to be vaccinated.